Lumunix/Domain/_posts/2022-01-02-welcome-to-domain.markdown

 **Domain - a specified sphere of activity or knowledge, your personal knowledge repository and blog.**

-Domain, like its definition implies is a collection of information, this jeykll theme is all about collecting knowledge and information and sharing it with the world.
-The design focus was to create a digital garden or zettlekastan.
+Domain, like its definition implies is a collection of information.
+The design focus of this Jeykll theme was to create a personal wiki and blog, inspiration was draw from the philosophy of [[Zettelkasten::https://zettelkasten.de/posts/overview/zettlekastan]].

 [[Getting Started]]